The Wedding (TV series)

-The Wedding is a Philippine romantic-comedy television series aired over at ABS-CBN starring Anne Curtis, Zanjoe Marudo and Derek Ramsay.
-The show ran for 10 weeks on Primetime Bida.
-It aired from June 29, 2009, to September 4, 2009, replacing Pinoy Bingo Night.
+The Wedding is a 2009 Philippine television drama romantic series broadcast by ABS-CBN.
+Directed by Jeffrey Jeturian and Mae Czarina Cruz, it stars Anne Curtis, Zanjoe Marudo and Derek Ramsay.
+It aired from June 29 to September 4, 2009, replacing Pinoy Bingo Night and was replaced by Florinda.

 Production

 The original airing date was May 11, 2009, but during that time, Eula Valdez still had commitments with All About Eve on GMA Network.
 They made a deal to air the series after the end of her show on the rival network.

 Plot

 Candice de Meñes (Anne Curtis), is a loving daughter who will do everything to prevent her parents from separating.
-In her desperate attempt to save her parents’ relationship, she will scheme her engagement to Mr. Wrong, Marlon (Zanjoe Marudo), a poor engineer working for her father.
+In her desperate attempt to save her parents' relationship, she will scheme her engagement to Mr. Wrong, Marlon (Zanjoe Marudo), a poor engineer working for her father.
 Candice's initial scheme develops into a full-fledged whirlwind romance leading to preparations for a real wedding to prove the true love they have found.
 But what if Candice's first and great love Warren (Derek Ramsay), the Mr. Right she has waited for so long, returns to claim her back?
 What will Candice choose – a love worth fighting for or a love worth waiting for?